eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.getWidth()</pre>
 -------------------

-Returns the width of an actor factoring in the scale.
+Returns the width of an actor, factoring in the scale.

 <pre>actor.setWidth(width : number)</pre>
 -------------------

-Sets the width of an actor factoring in the scale.
+Sets the width of an actor, factoring in the scale.

 <pre>actor.getHeight()</pre>
 -------------------

-Returns the height of an actor factoring in the scale.
+Returns the height of an actor, factoring in the scale.

 <pre>actor.setHeight(height : number)</pre>
 -------------------

-Sets the height of an actor factoring in the scale.
+Sets the height of an actor, factoring in the scale.

 <pre>actor.getLeft()</pre>
 -------------------